OmkarAvhale10000/OIBSIP/README.md

-# 🍕 Pizza Palace - Online Pizza Ordering System
+no# 🍕 Pizza Palace - Online Pizza Ordering System

 A full-stack web application for ordering pizzas online with custom pizza builder, real-time order tracking, and inventory management.